maximelamure/rest.li/docs/testsuite_overview.md

 This test suite is composed of:

 * Rest.li Test Suite Specification
-    * Data files in language neutral formats such as .json, .pdsc and .restspec.json.
+    * Data files in language-neutral formats such as .json, .pdsc and .restspec.json.
-    * A manifest.json file containing a listing of all the test files to help drive automated test execution.
+    * A ```manifest.json``` file containing a listing of all the test files to help drive automated test execution.
-    * Guidelines on how to use the test suite to validate a rest.li client implementation.
+    * Guidelines on how to use the spec to validate a Rest.li client implementation.
-* A Java TestNG suite that uses this test data to validate the Java Rest.li client implementation.
+* A Java TestNG suite that uses the spec's test data to validate the Java Rest.li client implementation.
 * A Rest.li Java server for code generation